← Back to Blog

 Candidate submission: When you submit candidates to the client, they appear in the portal instantly.
 Each candidate is presented with their match score, factor breakdown, AI career highlights, and your recruiter notes.

-Client review: The hiring manager clicks the link (from email, SMS, or wherever you share it), lands on a branded portal showing all submitted candidates, and can review, compare, and provide feedback without creating an account.
+Client review: The hiring manager clicks the link (from email, SMS, Slack, or wherever you share it), lands on a branded portal showing all submitted candidates, and can review, compare, and provide feedback without creating an account.

 Feedback loop: When the hiring manager advances, passes, or holds a candidate, you are notified immediately.
 The feedback is captured in KineticRecruiter and attached to the candidate record, creating a complete audit trail.